 In summer time, as attic temperatures rise, the top two sides of the truss get hot and dry.
 In winter, they cool off and absorb moisture, all while the bottom cord remains more-or-less the same.
 And of these two seasonal trends, it’s the wintertime one that leads to the most homeowner distress in a process called “truss uplift”.

 In some cases it can cause the ceiling to rise as much as 2 inches above the tops of interior partition walls.
 The problem is most pronounced near the centre of a home, where the largest amount of truss-based ceiling deflection occurs.
 As truss stresses build up in a roof frame, they can break free and release quickly, resonating like thunder through your house.
 It’s something like the way internal pressures within the earth’s crust build up for years, then suddenly let go in the form of an earthquake.

 Do you live in a house with gaps above walls that keep getting larger and smaller, driving you crazy in the process?
 Here’s a fix.
 Consider having some type of crown molding installed along the top of the offending walls, but only fasten it to the ceiling.
 Push it tight against the wall, but don’t drive any nails there.
-This approach allows the ceiling to rise and fall, without you having to see the resulting gaps as they grow and shrink.
+This approach allows the ceiling to rise and fall (along with the crown molding) without you having to see the resulting gaps as they grow and shrink.
 Just remember to paint the trim and wall when truss uplift is at its worst so no bare gaps appear.

-Understanding the physics behind truss uplift might not keep you from waking up the next time your house complains loudly about cold weather, but at least you can fall back asleep easier knowing that you don’t owe a mortgage worth of money on a house that’s about to collapse around you.
+Understanding the physics behind truss uplift might not keep you from waking up the next time your house complains loudly about cold weather, but least now you can fall back to sleep knowing that you don’t owe a mortgage worth of money on a house that’s about to collapse around you.